NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 17, 2020
 - Added a context/further reading page that gives a brief overview of the war and the volunteer brigades.
 - Removed site navigation code left over from the previous version.
+- Restructured navbar to be more intuitive.
+Moved contact to end and changed about to home.

 ## July 16, 2020
 - Fixed school image sizing bug